dshukertjr/twitter_clone/README.md

 create policy "Suggestions are viewable by the user" on public.suggestions for select using (auth.uid() = user_id);
 create policy "Users can insert their own suggestion" on public.suggestions for insert with check (auth.uid() = user_id);
 create policy "Suggestions can be updated by the user" on public.suggestions for update using (auth.uid() = user_id) with check (auth.uid() = user_id);

+alter table public.follows enable row level security;
+create policy "Follow information is public" on public.follows for select using (true);
+create policy "User can insert new follow" on public.follows for insert with check (following_id = auth.uid());
+create policy "User can unfollow" on public.follows for delete using (following_id = auth.uid());

 alter table public.rooms enable row level security;
 create policy "Users can view rooms that they have joined" on public.rooms for select using (is_room_participant(id));